albanie/collaborative-experts/misc/README-template.md

 **Requirements:** The code assumes PyTorch 1.1 and Python 3.7 (other versions may work, but have not been tested).
 See the section on dependencies towards the end of this file for specific package requirements.

-### Evaluating pretrained video embeddings
+### Pretrained video embeddings

-We provide pretrained models for each dataset to reproduce the results reported in the paper.
+We provide pretrained models for each dataset to reproduce the results reported in the paper [1] (references follow at the end of this README).
 Each model is accompanied by training and evaluation logs.
 Performance is evalauted for retrieval in both directions (joint-embeddings can be used for either of these two tasks):
 * `t2v` denotes that a text query is used to retrieve videos
 * `v2t` denotes that a video query is used to retrieve text video descriptions

 In the results reported below, the same model is used for both the t2v and v2t evaluations.
 Each metric is reported as the mean and standard deviation (in parentheses) across three training runs.

-**Reference results:** The results below are close to those in the paper for MSRVTT, LSMDC, MSRVTT (the mean performance should vary by at most +/- 0.6 across different metrics from those reported).
+**Reference results:** The results below are close to those in [1] for MSRVTT, LSMDC, MSRVTT (the mean performance should vary by at most +/- 0.6 across different metrics from those reported).
 The performance for ActivityNet and DiDeMo has improved, in some cases quite significantly, after removing some bugs in the training code.

 **MSRVTT Benchmark**